Skip to content

 If you’re choosing between assistants and aren’t sure, start with Claude Desktop; it’s the gentler entry point.

-2. Gemini CLI is installed and signed in.
+Gemini CLI — install and sign in.
 See the Gemini CLI install guide if you need it.

 1. In Rhino, run the MCPConnect command.
 It prints the command Gemini CLI needs to launch the Rhino MCP router.